Things to do with the kids at Fountains Abbey

 Run wild in the play area

-There are also two tea-rooms at each end of the site, Studley Royal tea-room and Mill Café, for you to take a snack stop.
+There's a large restaurant at the visitor centre as well as snack kiosks at each end of the site, Studley Royal tea-room and Mill Café, for you to take a snack stop.
 Tuck into some home-made scrumptious cake, local ice-cream or some juice to refresh and revive for the journey back.

 Follow us on Twitter

 Keep up with the latest news and events from Fountains Abbey on Twitter.